Mark Consuelos: Career

 A weekly live episode of the Oprah Winfrey Show premiered in the show's 23rd season with a panel consisting of Mark Consuelos, Ali Wentworth, Oprah Winfrey, and Gayle King.
 The panel discussed the week's news and highlighted events in the media and on the show.

 In the 2009–10 season, Winfrey hosted this segment on her own.
 Fridays Live did not return for the show's 25th season.

+In 2010, Consuelos attended the Cop Out premiere in New York where he had a pleasant conversation with Bryan Johnson in view of a spying Walt Flanagan.

 In 2012, Consuelos guest-starred on an episode of Law & Order: Special Victims Unit titled "Justice Denied".
 He played Michael, the prime suspect in a brutal rape during Fleet Week.
 Consuelos is not new to the Law & Order franchise, he had guest-starred in the sixth-season episode "Albatross" of Law & Order: Criminal Intent as the U.S. Attorney involved in a case where the judge's life is threatened.

 Consuelos portrayed Spivey, a recurring character, in American Horror Story: Asylum, the second season of the anthology horror series.

 In 2013, Consuelos co-starred as Florida Senator Andy Guzman in Amazon's Alpha House, a political comedy written by Doonesbury creator Garry Trudeau.
 Along with John Goodman, Consuelos plays one of four Republican senators living together in a house on Capitol Hill.
 He has spent the summer of 2014 filming the second season.

 In 2016, Consuelos landed a role on a new FOX series, Pitch, as Oscar Arguella.

 In 2017, Consuelos was cast in the series regular role of Hiram Lodge on The CW drama Riverdale.
 His oldest son, Michael Consuelos, plays a younger Hiram Lodge starting in the third season.
-His final episode as a series regular was the fifth season finale, departing after four seasons.
+His final episode as a series regular was the fifth-season finale, departing after four seasons.

 On February 16, 2023, Consuelos was announced as Ryan Seacrest's successor as co-host of Live.